LYG13145520lz/STR-ConvLSTM-Salinity-Forecasting/README.md

 | **License** | CC BY 4.0 |

 ## Experiment Execution Guide
-This section describes how to replicate the full experimental results by running the statistical baselines and the deep learning suite across different forecast horizons
+This section describes how to replicate the full experimental results by running the statistical baselines and the deep learning suite across different forecast horizons.
+Python Version: This environment is based on Python 3.7.
 ### STR_ConvLSTM_Core.py
 ### run_baselines.py
 1. Prerequisites and Data Preparation